Shire Haji Farah: Biography

-Farah hails from the autonomous Puntland region in northeastern Somalia.
-He belongs to the Cali Saleebaan sub-clan of the Majeerteen Harti Darod.
+Farah hails from Bari region of Puntland.
+He belongs to the Ali Suleiman sub-clan of the Majeerteen Harti Darod.

 By profession, Farah is a successful entrepreneur.
 He is an Executive Committee Member of the Somali Business Council based in the United Arab Emirates.

 In 2013, Farah presented himself as a candidate in the 2014 Puntland presidential elections, which took place on 8 January 2014 in Garowe.
 He was eliminated in the first round of voting, with former Prime Minister of Somalia Abdiweli Mohamed Ali declared the winner.

 Minister of Finance

 Appointment

 On 28 January 2014, Farah was appointed Puntland's Minister of Finance by the region's new President Abdiweli Mohamed Ali.
 He replaced Farah Ali Jama at the post.

 Minister of Planning and International Relations

 Appointment

 on June 17, 2015 Farah was appointed's Minister of Planning and International Relations by the President Abdiweli Mohamed Ali.

 Regional tax reform

 In April 2014, Farah's Ministry of Finance announced that the Puntland government would start taxation of UN and international organizations working in Puntland.
 According to the head of the Nugal tax department Abdiwahab Farah Ali, this is the first such initiative undertaken in the regional state, and is expected to raise available revenue for local development projects by the new Puntland authorities.
 The decision is part of a pledge by Puntland President Abdiweli Mohamed Ali to increase the government's development funding in part through higher taxation.
 Toward this end, the Puntland government already increased taxes on commercial firms operating in the state in order to meet regional financing benchmarks.